Putting the Needs of the Community First.

 116 South Court Street, Suite D, Luray, Virginia 22835

 Kenneth L. Alger II, Page County Commonwealth’s Attorney

-protective orders, civil liability issues for law enforcement, and crisis intervention techniques.
-Alger
+and seizure, protective orders, civil liability issues for law enforcement, and crisis intervention

 Ilona L. White is an Assistant Commonwealth’s Attorney for Page County who is responsible for handling cases arising in General District Court as well as some felony matters in Circuit Court.
 Prior to joining the office, White was an Assistant Commonwealth’s Attorney in Shenandoah County where she handled misdemeanors and felonies arising in all courts.
 White was born and raised in Pittsburgh, Pennsylvania, where she graduated from the University of Pittsburgh and University of Pittsburgh School of Law.
 White moved to Virginia and passed the Virginia State Bar in 1993.
 Since that time, she has worked for the Office of the Public Defender, had her own law practice for nine years and had over nine years of prosecutorial experience.
 In addition to practicing law, Ilona White enjoys spending time with her three children.

 Bryan Cave is a Page County native who earned his bachelor’s degree at the University of Virginia.
 He later earned his law degree from the Appalachian School of Law where he graduated summa cum laude and was the Editor-In-Chief of the school’s law journal.
 For the past 5 years, he was a partner with the Richmond based law firm, Cravens & Noll, as he managed both the Luray and Harrisonburg offices.
 While his fields of practice often varied, Bryan has always devoted a significant portion of his career to criminal law.

 Rosalynn Good, Victim-Witness Program Director